 Expected Volatility.
 Expected volatility is based on our historical share price volatility matching the expected holding period.
 No single method of estimating volatility is proper under all circumstances and to the extent that a company can derive implied volatility based on the trading of its financial instruments on a public market, it may be appropriate to use both implied and historical volatility in its assumptions.
 We have certain financial instruments that are publicly traded from which we can derive the implied volatility.
 Therefore, we use implied and historical volatility for valuing our stock options.
-We believe that implied and historical volatility because it is generally reflective of both historical volatility and expectations of how future volatility will differ from historical volatility.
+We believe that implied and historical volatility is a better indicator of expected volatility because it is generally reflective of both historical volatility and expectations of how future volatility will differ from historical volatility.